Last Update: 8/27/19

 Accident experts review the crash site, study photos of the wreck, read the police reports, talk to witnesses, etc., and determine that Joe was 80% at fault for the accident because he was speeding at the time.

-They also determine that Mary was 20% at fault for the crash because she failed to yield.
+They also determine that Mary was 20% at fault for the crash because she failed to yield or was distracted.

 Joe’s total damages come to $200,000.00.